kintohub/kintohub-docs/docs/features/deploying/manage-deployments.md

 ---
-title: Manage Deployments
+title: Manage Projects
 ---

 ## Add or Remove KintoBlocks

-A Deployment can consist of one or more KintoBlocks.
-The KintoBlocks can be added or removed from deployment as and when the features are augmented.
+A Project can consist of one or more KintoBlocks.
+The KintoBlocks can be added or removed from project as and when the features are augmented.

 To add or remove KintoBlocks, follow the steps mentioned below:

-1. Open a **Deployment**.
+1. Open a **Project**.

 2. Under **KintoBlocks** section, click on the **+** icon displayed in the **KintoBlocks search bar**.

 3. Search for the required KintoBlocks.

-4. Select it from the dropdown to add them to deployments.
+4. Select it from the dropdown to add them to projects.

 To delete a KintoBlocks, navigate to the KintoBlock section.

 1. Click on the **X** icon displayed at the top left of the KintoBlock to remove it.

-2. Click on the **Deploy** button to apply the new changes to the deployments.
+2. Click on the **Deploy** button to apply the new changes to the projects.

    ![Screenshot](/docs/assets/delete-kb-deployments.png)